 Getting Around Saint John, New Brunswick

-|Car||Having a car comes in handy if you're planning to visit sites outside of downtown Saint John, like Fundy National Park.
-You can rent a car at Saint John Airport (YSJ), or you can wait until you get to town.
+Having a car comes in handy if want to visit sites outside of uptown Saint John.
+You can rent a car at Saint John Airport or from one of several rental car agencies in the city center.
 Just note that parking in central Saint John can be expensive, especially if you're looking for spaces on major streets like King Street.
 Instead, turn onto one of the many side streets where you can find parking for free.
-You should also be aware that gas in Canada is sold by the liter, not the gallon, and is generally more expensive than in the States.|
+You should also be aware that gas in Canada is sold by the liter, not the gallon, and is generally more expensive than in the U.S.

 Cabs are readily available throughout Saint John, but uptown's walkability makes them an unnecessary expense.
 A more affordable alternative for getting to farther locales like Fundy National Park and the airport is to rent a car.
 If you're set on using a taxi to get from point A to point B, expect to pay a base fare of CA$5 (about $4), plus CA$1.85 (less than $1.50) per mile traveled.
 Ride-hailing services like Uber and Lyft do not currently operate in and around Saint John.

 Ferries between uptown Saint John and Digby, Nova Scotia, operate daily.
 Digby – a quiet harbor town – makes a great daytrip for those looking to escape Saint John's industrial atmosphere.
 But the main reason to cross the Bay of Fundy is to enjoy the views (you might even spot a whale or two during the journey).
 However, these are costly vistas: Same-day, round-trip tickets cost CA$44 or CA$54 (roughly $33 or $41) for adults and CA$28 or CA$39 (about $21 or $29.50) for children ages 6 to 13, depending on the season.
 There is no fee for kids 5 and younger.

 Explore More of Saint John, New Brunswick